buildcharts/buildcharts/README.md

       - name: Docker build and test
         uses: docker/bake-action@v6
         with:
-          source: . # TODO: Is this needed?
+          source: .
           files: buildcharts.hcl
-          # Enable Docker Buildx caching
-          set: |
-            base.cache-from=type=gha,scope=buildcharts
-            build.cache-to=type=gha,scope=buildcharts,mode=max
         env:
           VERSION: ${{ github.ref_name }}
           COMMIT: ${{ github.sha }}
 ```

 ### Results
-- `buildcharts generate` outputs a Docker bake file `buildcharts.hcl`
+- Running `buildcharts generate` produces a Docker Bake configuration file: `buildcharts.hcl`.
-  - Each `type: docker` will be resolved using chart `alias: docker`.
+  - Each entry with `type: docker` is resolved using the chart identified by `alias: docker`.
-  - Each chart dockerfile will be included in the HCL.
+  - Dockerfiles defined within each chart are included directly into the generated Bake configuration.
-- `docker buildx bake` executes the build.
+- Execute the build using `docker buildx bake`:
-  - Utilizing docker for isolated and reproducible builds.
+  - Builds run inside Docker, ensuring isolated and reproducible environments.
-  - Built-in support for caching, scaling, metadata, provenance, SBOM etc.
+  - Utilizes Docker’s **high-level builds** with the modern [Buildx Bake](https://docs.docker.com/build/bake/) configurations from the [moby project](https://github.com/moby/moby).
+  - Provides built-in features such as caching, scalability, metadata tracking, build provenance, Software Bill of Materials (SBOM), and more.

 Templates support:
 - 🐳 Docker image builds